 In 2020, the Kinsale Head gas fields came to the end of their productive life.

-Over the last decade, Arup’s energy and environmental specialists have worked with PSE Kinsale Energy to investigate how best to decommission the offshore facilities; the first project of its kind in Ireland.
+Over the last decade, Arup’s energy and environmental specialists worked with PSE Kinsale Energy to investigate how best to decommission the offshore facilities; the first project of its kind in Ireland.

 Decommissioning gas infrastructure is a delicate task requiring detailed studies such as structural assessments, rigorous environmental impact assessments to obtain the necessary consents, in addition to various other engineering consulting services.